linas/learn-experiments-en/run-18/README.md

 files
 * `r18-pair-plain.rdb` -- block-counted pairs, for fanfic only.
   No marginals; counted with the pre-marginal code.
+  Uses `(LgLinkNode "Any")` for the pair predicate.

 * `r18-pair-marge.rdb` -- pairs with MI values on them TODO

+* `r18-bond-plain.rdb` -- 9935011 pairs and 67369 words.
+  Block-counted pairs, for fanfic only.
+No marginals.
+  Uses `(BondNode "Any")` for the pair predicate.

 Procedure
 ---------